Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Introduction

-To address this, we propose a novel automated feature selection approach, illustrated in Fig.\ \ref{fig:basic_premise}.
-The method generates features from the data, selects a relevant subset of key features, feeds their values into a Gaussian process regression model, and uses the output to produce an estimate of the capacity fade trajectory.
-The novel contributions of this work, distinct from previous works, are as follows: First, capacity fade trajectories are predicted, not just point estimates.
-Second, a transparent and interpretable feature generation and prioritisation algorithm is presented.
-Third, the approach is flexible and able to handle changing battery usage---it does not assume cycling is always the same.
-Finally, we present (section \ref{sec:trialsetup}) comprehensive error metrics using a wide range of test conditions in order to demonstrate the robustness and flexibility of the approach, since a single performance metric (e.g.\ mean root mean square error) is insufficient to capture this.
+We propose a novel automated feature selection approach, illustrated in Fig.\ \ref{fig:basic_premise}.
+The method extracts features from the data, selects a relevant subset of key features, feeds their values into a Gaussian process regression model, and uses the output to produce an estimate of the capacity fade trajectory.
+The novel contributions of this work, are as follows: First, the feature extraction and selection process is automated and does not require users to choose beforehand what features they might expect to drive degradation.
+It is also transparent and easy to interpret.
+Second, the algorithm automatically chooses features that have reduced correlation with one another, avoiding unnecessary overlap.
+Third, it is fast and therefore able to deal with large datasets---it scales linearly with the number of input rows and quadratically with the number of features.
+Fourth, the approach can handle changing battery usage profiles - it does not assume cycling is always the same.
+Finally, we present (section \ref{sec:trialsetup}) comprehensive error metrics using a wide range of test conditions in order to demonstrate the robustness of the approach.